A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer

 Rooted in the rigorous particle stress framework established by Batchelor~\cite{batchelor}, the suspension balance model (SBM) has been successfully developed and applied to model a variety of flows for rigid particle suspension, including channel flows \cite{Miller2006,Morris1998}, pipe flows \cite{Miller2006}, and contraction flows \cite{Miller2006, Miller2009}.
 Morris and Boulay \cite{Morris1999} modeled curvilinear flows, including flows in a wide-gap Couette, between parallel circular plates, and in a cone-and-plate device.
 The SBM first proposed by Nott and Brady \cite{Nott1994} postulates that particle migration can be modeled by accounting for the particles stresses induced by the particle-particle hydrodynamic interactions at high concentration.
 In this work, we propose a modified suspension balance model (MSBM) that incorporates an additional lift forcing term to to the conventional SBM method to account for the wall-RBC hydrodynamics interactions near the wall.

 The paper is organized as follows.
-A detailed derivation of the model is presented in section~\ref{sec:msbm}, where we discuss the lift force term that will be incorporated into the conventional SBM.
-In section~\ref{sec:OF}, we introduce the numerical solvers we use to simulate blood flows using the MBSM.
-In section~\ref{sec:2Dchannel}, we present blood flow results in channel flows, where the effect of different model parameters on hematocrit, velocity distribution and CFL thickness are presented.
-The temporal evolution of the hematocrit and velocity profiles is shown in section~\ref{sec:temp}, where we also directly compare our continuum results with those predicted by discrete simulations using our multiscale solver.
-The effect of the bulk hematocrit on the flow, along with a direct comparison between our numerical results and experimental data reported in the literature, is presented in section~\ref{sec:hemavar}.
-In section~\ref{sec:tubularflow}, we study tubular blood flows, where we compare the predictions from the MBSM with results from cellular blood flow simulations and we show that the MSBM is able to capture the F\aa hr\ae us effect.
+A detailed derivation of the SBM model and the MSBM is presented in section~\ref{sec:methods}, where we discuss how the lift force term is developed and incorporated into the conventional SBM.
+In addition, we briefly discuss the numerical implementation and the numerical solvers we used to simulate blood flows using the MBSM.
+In section~\ref{sec:2Dchannel}, we present how the effect of various MSBM parameters of biophysical significance affect the hematocrit, velocity distribution and CFL thickness in a channel flow setting.
+In section~\ref{sec:theoryvsexp}, we directly compare our continuum results with existing theory and experiments in both channel flow and simple shear flow configurations.
+In section~\ref{sec:tubularflow}, we further demonstrate that our MSBM prediction in a tubular flow configuration can capture the physiological F\aa hr\ae us effect and F\aa hr\ae us-Linqvist effect.
 Concluding remarks are given in section~\ref{sec:conclusions}.